Spinal Cord Infarction

 What is spinal cord infarction?

-• Intermittent sharp or burning back pain
+• Sharp or burning back pain that comes and goes

 • Aching pain down through the legs